AppliedBioinformatics/runBNG/README.md

 After all required dependencies are set, you can use 'runBNG' to start your analyses.

-A manual details how to set and use 'runBNG' has been provided in the [Manual](https://github.com/AppliedBioinformatics/runBNG/blob/master/Manual).
+A manual detailing how to set and use 'runBNG' has been provided in the [Manual](https://github.com/AppliedBioinformatics/runBNG/blob/master/Manual).

 We have also supplied a testing dataset ([Examples](https://github.com/AppliedBioinformatics/runBNG/tree/master/Examples)).
 You may use this dataset to test this software.